Southern Ecuador

 Sat., Jan.
 11

-We’ll return to Buenaventura in the morning, looking for additional species like Chestnut-headed Oropendola, Choco and Yellow-throated Toucans, Ecuadorian Thrush, Golden-headed Quetzal and more.
-Then it’s another long drive to Macara.
-Along the way, we’ll make stops in hopes of seeing Solitary Eagle, Elegant Crescentchest or Gray-cheeked Parakeet.
+We’ll return to Buenaventura in the morning and visit a Long-wattled Umbrellabird lek.
+Then we'll look for additional species like Chestnut-headed Oropendola, Choco and Yellow-throated Toucans, Ecuadorian Thrush, Golden-headed Quetzal and more.
+After lunch we'll drive to Macara, making stops along the way in hopes of seeing Solitary Eagle, Elegant Crescentchest or Gray-cheeked Parakeet.

 ON Macara